any-sliv/time_tracker_esp32/README.md

 ![Steps](docs/images/hwBuild.png)

+- Cut the trace between exposed pads (be careful not to cut the other traces)
 - Solder MPU6050 to Firebeetle.
 Match the pins from MPU :exclamation: Mind that MPU's VCC pin should connect to 3V3 on the beetle
 - Take your battery and solder its terminals to pads on the beetle's bottom side
 - Attach battery to Firebeetle board (suggestion: tape)